 But here's the thing: you have to actually do the lessons.
 No matter how much you conceptualize or analyze it, it doesn't work if you just read about it.

 One of the things I, along with my Colin Kirts and many others, are beginning to notice is that we, as humans living in civilization, are living in a way that is violating our own nature, creating excessive violence toward other humans and other life forms, and destroying ourselves and our home.
 What do we mean by violating?
 We violate ourselves by failing to comply with a truth about ourselves, denying our needs, failing to respect our boundaries, or acting as if we are separate and unrelated from all other forms of life.
+Violating ourselves has become so habitual that we no longer feel it--we are largely unaware that we are doing it.
 Another way to say this is that the way we live is not sustainable.

 Myself and many others (and many who came before us) are engaged in a process of finding a new way to live and creating new cultures and paradigms.
 One of the crucial things that needs to happen for these new paradigms to work is for us to continuously engage in the process of unlearning.
 If we create new cultures without systematically investigating ourselves and our conditioning, we create a paradigm that may look quite different but has many of the same problems as this one.